-Answer: The Parable of the Unjust Steward can be found in Luke 16:1-13.
-The text can be broken down into two parts: The Parable (verses 1-8) and the application (verses 9-13).
-Luke 16:1 identifies that Jesus is speaking to His disciples, but there is a suggestion that His audience is mixed – disciples and Pharisees.
+Answer: The Parable of the Unjust Steward can be found in Luke 16:1–13.
+The text can be broken down into two parts: the parable (verses 1–8) and the application (verses 9–13).
+Luke 16:1 identifies that Jesus is speaking to His disciples, but there is a suggestion that His audience is mixed—disciples and Pharisees.
 Luke 16:14 states that the Pharisees “heard all these things and ridiculed [Jesus].”
-We also see in verse 1 that Jesus “also” said to the disciples; the “also” would suggest that this parable is connected to the previous three in Luke 15, and that audience was a mixed crowd of disciples and Pharisees.
+We also see in verse 1 that Jesus “also” said to the disciples; the “also” would suggest that this parable is connected to the previous three in Luke 15 and that the audience was a mixed crowd of disciples and Pharisees.

 With that as a backdrop, let’s look at the parable.
 It’s a fairly simple, if somewhat unorthodox, parable from Jesus.
 The story is simple, but the setting is unusual.
-In most of Jesus’ parables, the main protagonist is either representative of God, Christ, or some other positive character.
-In this parable, the characters are all wicked – the steward and the man whose possessions he manages are both unsavory characters.
-This should alert us to the fact that Jesus is not exhorting us to emulate the behavior of the characters, but is trying to expound on a larger principle.
+In most of Jesus’ parables, the protagonist is either representative of God, Christ, or some other positive character.
+In this parable the characters are all wicked—the steward and the man whose possessions he manages are both unsavory characters.
+This should alert us to the fact that Jesus is not exhorting us to emulate the behavior of the characters but is trying to expound on a larger principle.

 In His application of the story in the remaining verses, Jesus begins by saying, “For the sons of this world are more shrewd in dealing with their own generation than the sons of light” (Luke 16:8).
 Jesus is drawing a contrast between the “sons of the world” (i.e., unbelievers) and the “sons of light” (believers).
 Unbelievers are wiser in the things of this world than believers are about the things of the world to come.
 The unjust steward, once he knew he was about to be put out, maneuvered to put others’ debt to himself.
 He did so by cheating his master (who more than likely was cheating his customers).
 He made friends of his master’s debtors who would then be obligated to care for him once he lost his job.

-Jesus then goes on to expand in verses 10-13 the principle given in v.
-9. If one is faithful in “little” (i.e., ‘unrighteous’ wealth), then one will be faithful in much.
+Jesus then goes on to expand in verses 10–13 the principle given in verse 9.
+If one is faithful in “little” (i.e., “unrighteous” wealth), then one will be faithful in much.
 Similarly, if one is dishonest in little, he will also be dishonest in much.
-If we can’t be faithful with earthly wealth, which isn’t even ours to begin with, then how can we be entrusted with “true riches?”
-The true riches here is referring to stewardship and responsibility in God’s kingdom along with all the accompanying heavenly rewards.
+If we can’t be faithful with earthly wealth, which isn’t even ours to begin with, then how can we be entrusted with “true riches”?
+The “true riches” here is referring to stewardship and responsibility in God’s kingdom along with all the accompanying heavenly rewards.

-The climax of Jesus’ application is v.
-13: “No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money” (Matthew 6:24).
+The climax of Jesus’ application is verse 13: “No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and money” (see also Matthew 6:24).
 If God is our Master, then our wealth will be at His disposal.
 In other words, the faithful and just steward whose Master is God will employ that wealth in building up the kingdom of God.

 © Copyright 2002-2014 Got Questions Ministries.